SaranshPK/RemoteTouchpad/README.md

 - Mouse Speed: Adjust the speed of the mouse movement.
 Logrithmic Scale
 - Click Time Threshold: Maximum time for a touch to be considered as a click.
 - Click Distance Threshold: Maximum movement for a touch to be considered as a click.
-- Scroll Threshold: Distance from the right edge of the screen to activate scrolling.
+- Scroll Threshold: Percentage of space from the right side of the screen which will be used for scrolling.
 - Scroll Speed: Adjust the speed of scrolling.
 Logrithmic Scale
+- Dark Mode: By default this is enabled but if you want light mode click the sun icon.

 ## FAQ